This post contains affiliate links. Read my disclosure policy here.

 - 3 tablespoons fresh lemon juice

 - 1/4 cup tapioca flour/starch

-Drain & rinse cashews and discard water.
-Now place all ingredients in a blender (except jalapenos).
-Blend until potatoes & cashews have completely broken down & sauce is smooth, about 1-2 minutes.
-Set aside.
+- Drain and rinse cashews (discard soaking water).
+Now place all ingredients in a high-speed blender (except jalapenos).
+Blend until cashews have completely broken down and the sauce is smooth, about 1-2 minutes.

-Pour in cheese sauce in a medium skillet over medium heat, and stir in jalapeños.
-Cook for 4-5 minutes, until it thickens up and becomes slightly stretchy.
+- Pour cheese sauce in a medium skillet (or pot) over medium heat, and stir in jalapeños.
+Cook for 4-5 minutes until it thickens up a lot and becomes slightly stretchy.
 Stir often to prevent burning.
 Taste for seasoning, and add more if needed.

-Place in the oven for 15-20 minutes, or until breadcrumbs are golden brown.
-Remove from oven and let sit for 5-10 minutes before serving.
-It will thicken up more as it cools a bit.
-Serve with fresh bread, crackers or veggies.
+- Place in the oven for 10- 15 minutes, or until breadcrumbs are golden brown.
+Remove from oven and let rest for 5 minutes.
+Serve with fresh bread, crackers or veggies (see notes for garnish ideas).
 Enjoy!